By Northwoods Team

 1. Overall Search Volume

-Use such tools as Google’s keyword and research planner or SEMRush to see total search volume and forecasts for various locations.
+Use such tools as Google’s keyword and research planner or Semrush to see total search volume and forecasts for various locations.
 Create a spreadsheet that includes many practical variations of keywords related to your business.
 How much can you spend on these keywords for a given month or year?
 Budget a percentage of that number in accord with the market size.

 2. Impression Share of a Running Campaign